Archen Aydin: 2021–2023: New beginning

 The annual GMMTV press conference, GMMTV 2023: Diversely Yours, was held on 22 November, as 2023 approached.
 Not only did Archen and Dunk obtain one series, Hidden Agenda, but they also took part in the project called Our Skyy 2.
 Following the conclusion of the series, the project brings together eight couples from the following series: My School President (GeminiFourth), Bad Buddy (OhmNanon), Star In My Mind (JoongDunk), ViceVersa (JimmySea), The Eclipse (FirstKhaotung), Never Let Me Go (PondPhuwin), and A Tale of Thousand Stars (EarthMix) for a follow-up.
 On 3 December, Archen and his co-star Dunk will hold their first-ever fan meeting in Cambodia to wrap up the year.

 From the start of 2023 to its end, Archen attended events both domestically and overseas, attending several fan meetings throughout Southeast Asia.
 On 26 April, Joong and Dunk were able to release their two-episode series as part of the Our Skyy 2 project.
 Joong also performed alongside other artists at the GMMTV-organised concert, "Love Out Loud Fan Fest 2023: LOVOLUTION," which took place over two days on 24–25 June.
 On 9 July, the Hidden Agenda was scheduled to premiere.
 Their last series consisted of only 8 episodes, so this is their first full 12-episode series.

 GMMTV teased the possibility of hosting their first-ever, large-scale fan event locally, GMMTV FANDAY in BANGKOK, on 8 August.
 Later, it was revealed that five couples EarthMix, ForceBook, FirstKhaotung, PondPhuwin, and JoongDunk will have fan meetings from 22 to 24 September.
 The fan meetings will last two hours each, with JoongDunk receiving two and a half hours because it was featured in the final episode of Hidden Agenda.

 The most notable event abroad was when he made an appearance at the Women's Paris Fashion Week 2024 SS for the brand Saint Laurent on 26 September.
 Although this was Joong's first trip on the global fashion scene, it was actually his second invitation from the brand; the first time was an invitation to watch the show online.

 2024–present: New challenge

-Beginning in 2024, it was announced at the GMMTV 2024: Up & Above Part 1 press event that Archen would become the new host of the long-running variety show School Rangers and would star in the upcoming series Ploy's Yearbook.
+Beginning in 2024, it was announced at the GMMTV 2024: Up & Above Part 1 press event that Archen would become the new host of the long-running variety show School Rangers and would star in the series Ploy's Yearbook.